Kaviarasu510/BASIC-ANDROID-_EX_01/README.md

 ## PROGRAM:
 ```
 /*
-Program to print the text “Hello World”.
+Program to implement a Hello world Activity using all lifecycles methods using Android Studio .
-Developed by: Samuel M
+Developed by: KAVIYARASU.K
-Registeration Number :212222040142
+RegisterNumber: 212222040075
 */
 ```
+# MainActivity.java:
 ```
 mainactivity.java
 package com.example.bala;